 Character Helped Her Debunk

 “I nevertheless must pinch myself because it’s tough to accept as true with that I went.
 I cannot agree with that I became invited!” she says.
-“It became manner much less frightening or worrying than I idea it’d be.
-It became a dream come actual, virtually.”
+“It became much less frightening or worrying than I thought it’d be.
+It became a dream come true, virtually.”

-The past year has been a manifestation of Petsch’s wildest style fantasies, marked using a sequence of milestone moments at tentpole events.
+The past year has manifested Petsch’s wildest style fantasies, marked using a sequence of milestone moments at tentpole events.
 From strolling the Emmys crimson carpet in Prada to turning heads at Vanity Fair’s Oscars party in Paolo Sebastian to her recent couture show at Anna Wintour’s annual ball, the actress has quickly emerged as a fixture among Hollywood’s fashion set.

 vividly now, and the story is all coming collectively for me.”